spsforks/QB64-Wiki/PRESET.md

 > *Explanation:* The [DRAW](DRAW) string required a color designation as PRESET defaulted to the black background color.

-*Example 2:* Displays the flags of countries that use simple horizontal or vertical color blocks with a highlighted arrow key menu.
+Displays the flags of countries that use simple horizontal or vertical color blocks with a highlighted arrow key menu.

 ```vb